mirkoSekulic/gitea-redirect-bug/README.md

 4. open http://studio.localhost linke in browser
 5. click login with redirect button
 6. type adminUser and test1234$ as credentials
-7. If redirection is ok page with `Redirected after gitea login` content should be shown
+7. If redirection is ok page with `Redirected after gitea login` content should be shown, which doesn't happen with 1.22.0 version

-## Notes currently compose contains last version of gitea that doesn't contain a bug.
-For checking current behaviour change to version .21.10-rootless in the compose file.
+## Notes

+To check the expected redirection behaviour use the 1.21.10-rootless image in the compose.yaml file.